agent18/agent18.github.io/_posts/2017-06-08-Bayes- Theorem(2).markdown

 	$ N_D_dnB / (N_D_dnB + N_dnD_dnB) = 2/58 = 3.5%

+It appears to me that these are the two numbers we need to see, when someone claims a test can predict:

+1) The probability that a student who does not turn the tongue depressor black and has Diseasitis: 3.5 %

+2) The probability that a student who turns the tongue depressor black and has Diseasitis: 43%

+Awesome.
+Next!
 #### P.S

 All credit goes to Arbital for the beautiful teaching.